 Being involved in a car accident can be a traumatic experience, and if you’ve suffered injuries due to someone else’s negligence, you may be considering legal action.
 To navigate the complex world of personal injury claims successfully, it’s crucial to understand the terminology and key concepts involved in the process.
-In this article, we’ll explore important terms you should be familiar with when suing after a car accident in New York, and why consulting a Personal Injury Lawyer in New York is often essential.
+In this article, we’ll explore important terms you should be familiar with when suing after a car accident in New York, and why consulting a personal injury lawyer.

 Personal Injury Claim